Quramy/typed-css-modules/README.md

 }
 ```

-this creates the following .d.ts files from it:
+this creates the following .d.ts files from the above css:

 ```ts
 /* styles.css.d.ts */
 export const myClass: string;
 ```

-So, you can use CSS modules in your .ts sources:
+So, you can import CSS modules in your .ts sources:

 ```ts
 import * as styles from './styles.css';